fisharebest/webtrees/readme.txt

 Since your GEDCOM file resides in a directory outside of your web server's root directory, your web server will not be able to fullfill requests to download it.
-However, PhpGedView will still be able to read and display its contents.
+However, webtrees will still be able to read and display its contents.

 In the end it is YOUR responsibility to guarantee that there has been no